 When it comes to appliances, you can often get ''shop soiled'' items at a substantial discount.
 It may have a scratch or a dent that will not affect its performance in any way.

 These are just some of the tips you could try to help make the most of every inch of your salary.
-Of course, there are plenty more money saving tips out there - try whatever works for you and share your experiences!
+Of course, there are plenty more money saving tips out there - try whatever works for you!